testvidya11/ejrf/README.md

 Installation
 ------------
-* Postgres should be running and after cloning adjust localsettings accordingly for db setup
+* Postgres should be running and after cloning adjust localsettings.py accordingly for db setup

 ##Git